corrode/corrode.github.io/content/blog/defensive-programming/index.md

 Remember: if you find yourself writing `// this should never happen`, take a step back and ask how the compiler could enforce that invariant for you instead.
 The best bug is the one that never compiles in the first place.

+{{ <next_steps context="Want to make your Rust code harder to misuse and safer to refactor?
+I can help your team apply these patterns in code review." source="defensive-programming" /> }}